Women in punk rock: Chrissie Hynde

-Chrissie Hynde (born 1951 in Akron, Ohio) is a singer, songwriter and guitar player and co-founder of the band The Pretenders.
+Chrissie Hynde (born 1951 in Akron, Ohio) is a singer, songwriter and guitar player and co-founder of the band the Pretenders.
 They were inducted into the Rock and Roll Hall of Fame in 2005.

 Siouxsie Sioux

 Born Susan Janet Ballion in 1957 in Southwark, London, England, Siouxsie Sioux is best known as the lead singer of Siouxsie and the Banshees, which released 11 studio albums.
-She continued to tour with The Creatures before embarking on a solo career.
+She continued to tour with the Creatures before embarking on a solo career.

 Nina Hagen

 Catharina Hagen (born 1955), known as Nina Hagen, is a singer and songwriter born in East Berlin, German Democratic Republic.
-After she emigrated to West-Berlin in 1976, she joined the band Spliff, and together they named themselves Nina Hagen Band.
+After she emigrated to West Germany in 1976, she joined the band Spliff in West Berlin, and together they named themselves Nina Hagen Band.
 They released two studio albums, Nina Hagen Band and Unbehagen.
-She left the band in 1979 and became a solo artist, and released her first solo album, NunSexMonkRock, in 1982.
-This was followed by the 1983 album, Fearless and in 1985, In Ekstasy.
+She left the band in 1979 and became a solo artist, releasing her first solo album, NunSexMonkRock, in 1982.
+This was followed by the albums Fearless (1983) and In Ekstasy (1985).